vondreii/cognitive-load/README.md

 1. Run Unity
 2. Select ‘Open’
-3. Navigate to the Unity Folder.
+3. Navigate to the folder cognitive-load/Racing game.
 Select the play button at the top of the window.

 ## Controls ##